franktranvantu/java-web-development-with-spark/README.md

-# Details
+# Messaging

-This is how I added the Detail page to our application?
-How did you do?
+Let’s explore how to handle exceptions with grace and ease.
+You will write your own Flash messaging tool which you will use to inform your users one time over redirects.